ramrom/rams_dot_files/cheatsheets/scala_cheatsheet.md

     later   // prints "hi" and assigns 3 to later lazy val now = { println("hi"); 3 }  // prints "hi" and assigns 3 to now
     ```
+- `def` - keyword to define a function
 - Trait - cant be instantiated directly
     - a class can implement MANY traits
     - can NOT specify a constructor parameter